gleb108/network_verification/README.md

 It supports linux bonding and vlans.
 It uses <i>ssh/scp</i> to run commands on boostrap nodes.
 It works with the nodes in turns not in parallel.

+Limitation: You can create and check only 1 bond now.

 # How to test network settings with network_verification.py.